-In this subsection, we will describe the method to obtain local quantities inside suspensions that are relevant to elucidate the behavior of viscosity and elastic force on the impactor during the impact process.
-The quantities we are interested in are: (i) local volume fraction, (ii) local strain rate, (iii) local strain and (iv) local stress.
-The approximate description of such continuum fields from discrete particle data can be carried out using the coarse-grain method that has been used for granular materials \cite{zhang2010,saitoh2013}.
-The local volume fraction $\phi (\bm{r})$ can be expressed with a coarse-grained function $\Phi(\bm{r})$ as
+In this subsection, we describe the method for obtaining local variables within suspensions that are relevant for elucidating the behavior of viscosity and elastic force on the impactor during the impact process.
+The variables we use are (i) local volume fraction, (ii) local strain rate, (iii) local strain, and (iv) local stress.
+The approximate description of such continuum fields from discrete particle data can be carried out using the coarse-grained method, which has been used for granular materials \cite{zhang2010,saitoh2013}.
+Here, all variables within suspensions are calculated on a rectangular grid with a lattice constant $0.5 a_{\rm min}$.